ONLYOFFICE/onlyoffice.github.io/README.md

 * Generate citations and add bibliography.
 * Select the necessary bibliography style: Harward, IEEE, Chicago or any other.

+## How to install

+Detailed instructions can be found in [ONLYOFFICE API documentation](https://api.onlyoffice.com/plugin/installation).

 ## How to use

 1. Choose the EasyBib plugin from the Plugins tab.